nandp1/nser/README.md

 Functions `bhav`, `fobhav`, `nselive` and `nseopen` are revised & fully functional.

 ## NOTE
 The functions now obtain data from NSE using python scripts.
-Python packages `pandas` and `requests` should be installed by,
+Python packages `pandas` and `requests` should be installed in R module by,
 ``` r
 library(reticulate)
 py_install("requests")